What do lower interest rates mean for your money?

 Investing does involve taking risk with your money, and you’ll need to be willing to commit a part of your savings for at least five years.

 For these reasons, it could be worth meeting with one of our expert financial advisers to better understand your options.
-And the great thing about speaking to us about your long-term goals is that it costs absolutely nothing to find out if we could help you or to hear our personalised recommendations.
+And the great thing about speaking to us about your long-term goals is that it costs absolutely nothing upfront to find out if we could help you or to hear our personalised recommendations.
 You’ll only be charged if you go ahead and act on our advice.

 Financial advice is hard to find on the high street these days, unless you have over £100,000 to invest.
 We’re proud to be different.
 If you have at least £20,000 to invest – or £50,000 already in pensions and savings – we can provide expert advice.
 Our advice is also available if you can invest at least £500 a month.

 Our recommendations are likely to include stock market-based investments.
 These aren't like building society savings accounts.
-The value of your investments and any income can go down or up and you may get back less than you invested.
+The value of your investments and any income can go down or up and you may get back less than you invested

 What do lower rates mean for your mortgage?